 The Add Note option allows the operator to enter a note on the chart, similar to writing on a paper chart.
-The note is available when the chart is printed out using the included utility software.
+The note is available when the chart is printed out using the utility software included with the Series 9010 instrumentation.
 Pressing the Add Note option displays a screen where the operator can enter the operator ID or initials and a note.
 The user has the option to enter a note using either the operator interface keyboard and typing or using the Signature mode and writing the note with the stylus.

 The Data option will show the trend data as a data grid instead of the trend lines on a chart.
-This functionality is exactly the same as if the user pressed the Datagrid View button - from the chart screen.
+This functionality is exactly the same as if the user pressed the Datagrid View button - Land - from the chart screen.